-Revenue: The Company provides detailed discussion regarding its revenue policies in Note 2 to the consolidated financial statements.
+Revenue: The Company provides detailed discussion regarding its revenue policies in Note 2, Revenue.

 Cash and Cash Equivalents: Cash and cash equivalents primarily consist of certificates of deposit and time deposits, with original maturities of three months or less, and money market funds.
 The estimated fair value of the Company's cash and cash equivalents approximates their carrying value.
-The Company is required to maintain operating funds primarily related to regulatory requirements outside the United States or as collateral under captive insurance arrangements.
-At December 31, 2020, the Company maintained \$270 million related to these regulatory requirements.
+The Company is required to maintain operating funds primarily related to regulatory requirements outside the United

+States or as collateral under captive insurance arrangements.
+The Company maintained \$303 million and \$270 million related to these regulatory requirements at December 31, 2021 and 2020, respectively.